 Entry fees for competitions cover the fees for venues, the modest level of administration costs and prizes.

-The annual subscription is currently £25 although new members pay a first year subscription of £40 which includes a membership card, tie and bag tag.
+The annual subscription is currently £25 although new members pay a first year subscription of £40 which includes a membership card, Ball Marker and Golf Pouch.

 HOW TO BECOME A MEMBER